 In Brazil, the Company is advancing its Monte Do Carmo gold project ("MDC").
 MDC consists of 20 exploration permits totaling 82,541 hectares ("ha's") in the state of Tocantins.
 The MDC project is expected to be a low-cost gold producer, as demonstrated by the results of Preliminary Economic Assessment ("PEA").
 The PEA was based upon a Mineral Resource Estimate of 1.3Moz in all categories and is constrained solely to the Serra Alta Deposit.
 As Cerrado is nearing completion of the Feasibility Study ("FS") at Serra Alta the focus has expanded to exploring the some 30kms of known mineralized trends identified by our exploration team in Brazil.
-The Company now expects to complete the FS on the Serra Alta deposit during Q2 2023 owing to the opportunity to access some of the new Eastern resource zones identified in the latest drilling campaigns and is rapidly advancing the necessary design work as well as permitting to fast track this project into production.
-Construction is expected to commence in late in 2023.
+The Company expects to complete the FS on the Serra Alta deposit during Q4 2023, a decision to delay the FS has allowed the opportunity to access some of the new Eastern resource zones identified in the latest drilling campaigns and is rapidly advancing the necessary underground and other design works as well as permitting to fast track this project into production.
+Construction is expected to commence in 2024.